• Skip to primary navigation

 Analog-to-Digital Conversion (ADC):

-The Arduino utilizes its integrated ADC to change the analog voltage from the flame sensor into a digital value.
+Arduino uses built-in ADC to change analog signal from flame sensor to digital value.

 Vin = (ADC Value × Vref) / 1023